TomRosenbloom/civi-ext-jobads/docs/How to build an extension.md

+## Updating the entity

+At this point it's likely you might want to make some additions or changes to the structure of your entity.

 If we are creating a new entity, we've just followed the first iteration of a cycle:

 1) update entity schema
-2) generate boilerplate
+2) generate boilerplate (and upgrader)
-3) generate upgrader
 4) (re-)install the extension

 This cycle will be repeated for any subsequent changes to the entity schema. [actually only the first two - just those followed by cv flush will do it]

-What next?
+## What next?

+Beyond this point we might follow a few different paths, depending on the functionality that we need in our extension.

 Whilst we can now perform CRUD actions through the API UI, that's not very user-friendly - only really suitable for advanced CiviCRM users.
 What we want now is to build into our extension some bespoke CRUD components suitable for non-technical users:

 - searches and displays to view our entity data
 - forms to create and update entity data